You are currently viewing Tshelung Ney, Guru Rinpoche’s Sacred Place of Prophetic Longevity

 It is advisable to visit during the autumn or early winter seasons though visiting all seasons is possible, you cannot see all the sacred sites due to the swollen river.
 During summer, the road conditions get worse.

-While returning from the Ney, don’t forget to visit Domtshang NeyJagar Damkelsa Ney, and Khandrom Ney on the way back to your destination.
+While returning from Tshelung Ney, don’t forget to visit Domtshang NeyJagar Damkelsa Ney, and Khandrom Ney on the way back to your destination.
 Both the Neys are located on the way to Tshelung Ney.
+You can visit many major pilgrimage sites of Thimphu with the Bhutan Pilgrimage Package.

 You can contact Lam Rinzin and Dawa Gyeltshen at 77880023 and 77726096 respectively.